John Arthur (missionary): Medical missionary

 Arthur was appointed to the post of medical missionary at the Kikuyu Mission, British East Africa (Kenya), in 1906, arriving at the mission on 1 January 1907.
 He opened the mission's first hospital and became involved with its evangelistic and educational began work on the first school on the Kikuyu Mission Station within six weeks of his arrival in Kenya.
+He was also pivotal in the several other missions in Kenya, such as the Chogoria mission.
+He invited Dr. Archibald Irvine to join, who then went on to establish a hospital, a church, and two schools in Chogoria still used today.
 One of the many Africans influenced by Arthur and the mission was Jomo Kenyatta, who was a student at the mission station school.
 Arthur performed surgery on Kenyatta, when the latter was still known as Johnstone Kamau.
 Kenyatta was a student in his early years in the mission, but the Church demanded that if he went on to secondary school that he should join the Church, but Kenyatta refused and became a clerk in Nairobi.
 In later years, Kenyatta spoke warmly of the Kikuyu Mission station as the pioneer centre of Kenyan education.

 Arthur's zeal and capacity for work led to him being honoured by the Kikuyu with the tribal name Rigitari ("Doctor").